Djibouti Short-term Visa via Embassy

 Supporting Documents Based on Purpose of Travel

-• Employment: Original invitation letter from a company in Djibouti and proof of accommodation.
+• Employment: Invitation letter from a Djibouti-based company and accommodation details

 Note that additional documents may be required by the embassy, depending on the individual circumstances of the application.